goto-eof/justfocus/README.md

 ### Linux Installation (dpkg)

-For now, it is possible to install Just Focus by downloading the `.deb` [package](https://github.com/goto-eof/justfocus/releases/download/2.5.0/just-focus_2.5.0_amd64.deb) and by installing it:
+It is possible to install Just Focus by downloading the `.deb` [package](https://github.com/goto-eof/justfocus/releases/download/2.5.0/just-focus_2.5.0_amd64.deb) and by installing it: